EUROPEAN INSTITUTIONS, LAW AND MARKETS

 Teaching methods

 In accordance with the course learning objectives, the teaching activity responds to a theoretical-practical approach that combines lectures, thematic workshops, and classroom discussion of legal cases and materials.
-Students are involved in discussions in class about teaching materials and ECJ case laws provided on the web page and constructive feedback on each presentation done by other students.
+Students are involved in the in-class debate on teaching materials and ECJ-ECHR case laws provided.
+A constructive feedback will be provided.

 Exam Rules